ciberkids/crossbarconnect/python/example/flask/README.md

 python __init__.py
 ```

-Open [http://localhost:5000] in two browser tabs, submit form data in the first tab and watch submitted information immediately appear in the second tab.
+Open [http://localhost:5000](http://localhost:5000) in two browser tabs, submit form data in the first tab and watch submitted information immediately appear in the second tab.

+For more information, please see [here](https://github.com/crossbario/crossbar/wiki/HTTP-Pusher-Service).